PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 | Slk      | N/A              | NO             | NO               |
 | Csv      | N/A              | NO             | NO               |

-Likewise, when saving a file using a Writer, loaded charts wil not be saved unless you explicitly tell the Writer to include them:
+Likewise, when saving a file using a Writer, loaded charts will not be saved unless you explicitly tell the Writer to include them:

 ```php
 $writer = IOFactory::createWriter($spreadsheet, 'Xlsx');